 My school bus days are long behind me now.
 Except for the children of my own that get on them.
 Still…every year…at the first change of color in the leaves, the first hint of coolness in the breeze, a part of me yearns for a fresh box of crayons, my own new school supplies and new classes to get those learning juices going again.
 Even as the playfulness of summer is still fresh in my mind there is another part of me, the perpetual student, heading off to the bookstore for new books to read, thirsting for knowledge, chomping at the bit for the next discovery in the chapter of life.

-It’s September.
-The Labor Day Weekend has been put to rest with celebration, family and good friends.
-The husband is off to work and the children have climbed the yellow school bus with fresh new school supplies in hand.
+It’s almost September.
+The Labor Day Weekend will be here soon with celebration, family and good friends.
 Early this morning, I took out my own fresh journal that I felt compelled to buy and began writing down new lists, new beginnings.
 It’s the start of a new time of year after all.
 Time to begin again, wipe the slate clean.
 Start fresh…with a new box of possibilities…

 I come up to the office and I open up the box.
 It has been sitting here waiting for me, as I knew it would.
 Just as it has been for the last several years.
 I carefully lift open the top and peek inside.
 Every crayon point is poised and ready.
 Every crayon in its original space.
 As if to say…In case of emergency…Color Here.
 I inhale deeply the aroma of paraffin wax and paper and shiver slightly as that childhood thrill brings a smile.
 My own box of possibilities.
 Ready any time I need it.
 Every day.
 64 ways to begin again…with endless combinations…as far as my dreams, imaginations and desire to learn will take me.